 Tempted to reach for an herbal slimming tea to speed your weight loss?
 After all, "herbal" in the name makes the product seem benign — even healthy — and you welcome any help you can get when you're trying to lose pounds.
 The promises these teas make are usually too good to be true, though.

 According to the label, the tea ingredients will help you drop pounds by boosting your metabolism and suppressing your appetite.
 But herbal teas don't promote long-term fat loss and aren't a replacement for exercise and a healthy, portion-controlled diet.

 It's no coincidence that you're spending more time in the bathroom after sipping an herbal slimming tea.
 Many formulas contain diuretics or laxatives, increasing urination or defecation.
 You'll definitely notice a drop in the scale, but the tea is simply expediting a loss of waste, not fat, from your body.
 Natural diuretics and laxatives you might find in herbal teas include dandelion and aloe vera.

-For example, certain green tea preparations were shown to provide a statistically insignificant weight loss in overweight people, reported a review of the research published in a 2012 issue of The Cochrane Database of Systematic Reviews.
+For example, certain green tea preparations were shown to provide a statistically insignificant weight loss in overweight people, reported a review of the research published in the December 2012 issue of the Cochrane Database of Systematic Reviews.
 Researchers also found that the tea did not affect people's ability to maintain weight loss.

 Sensible Practices for Slimming Down